mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   GUI: true
   # When set to true, kit selection gui empty fields will get filled with definet item
   FillEmptyFields: true
+  # When enabled players can preview kits they have access to or have cmi.kit.[kitName].preview or cmi.kit.[kitName].* permission node
+  KitPreview: true
   Buttons:
     Cooldown: Watch
     Usages: STONE_PLATE